cloudposse/atmos/website/docs/design-patterns/component-catalog-with-mixins.md

 # Component Catalog with Mixins

-The **Component Catalog with Mixins** Design Pattern is a variation of the [Component Catalog](/design-patterns/component-catalog) pattern, with the difference being that we first create parts of a component's configuration related to different environments (in `mixins` folder), and then assemble environment-specific manifests by importing the parts, and then import the environment-specific manifests themselves into the top-level stacks.
+The **Component Catalog with Mixins** Design Pattern is a variation of the [Component Catalog](/design-patterns/component-catalog) pattern, with the difference being that we first create parts of a component's configuration related to different environments (e.g. in `mixins` folder), then assemble environment-specific manifests from the parts, and then import the environment-specific manifests themselves into the top-level stacks.

 It's similar to how [Helm](https://helm.sh/) and [helmfile](https://helmfile.readthedocs.io/en/latest/#environment) handle environments.